-Bacharach gives each spinal cord patient a copy of Yes, You Can, a self-care resource from the Parlyzed Veterans of America.
+Bacharach gives each spinal cord patient a copy of Yes, You Can, a self-care resource from the Paralyzed Veterans of America.

 Peer Counseling Program

-Bacharach’s spinal cord team matches new patients with an established spinal cord patient of the same age and gender and walk of life if possible.
-It gives new patients someone to turn to for infomation and support and someone who can demonstrate what skills look like when they are mastered.
+Bacharach’s spinal cord team matches new patients with an established spinal cord patient of the same age and gender and walk of life, if possible.
+It gives new patients someone to turn to for information and support and someone who can demonstrate what skills look like when they are mastered.

 Weekly Team Meetings for Inpatients